joblib/joblib/doc/memory.rst

   ``joblib.Memory`` cache can get invalidated when upgrading ``joblib``.
-  Invalidation can also happen when upgrading a third party library (such as ``numpy``): in such a case, only the cached function calls with parameters that are constructs (or contain references to contructs) defined in the upgraded library should potentially be invalidated after the uprade.
+  Invalidation can also happen when upgrading a third party library (such as ``numpy``): in such a case, only the cached function calls with parameters that are constructs (or contain references to constructs) defined in the upgraded library should potentially be invalidated after the upgrade.

 Ignoring some arguments